sfu-ireceptor/turnkey-service-php/doc/troubleshooting.md

 ```
 ls -l logs
 ```
-which contains log files for each file which has been imported into the database.
+which contains a log file for each file imported into the database.
 ```
 total 28
 -rw-rw-r-- 1 ubuntu ubuntu 486 Jan 12 02:00 2019-01-12_02-00-53_metadata_mixcr.csv.log